 What is a T Score?

-A T score is a conversion of the standard normal distribution, aka Bell Curve.
+A T score is a conversion of the standard normal distribution, aka Bell Curve or z-score.
 The normal distribution places observations (of anything, not just test scores) on a scale that has a mean of 0.00 and a standard deviation of 1.00.
-The T Score simply converts this to have a mean of 50 and standard deviation of 10.
-This has two immediate benefits to most consumers:
+We simply convert this to have a mean of 50 and standard deviation of 10.
+Doing so has two immediate benefits to most consumers:

-The image below shows the normal distribution, labeled with the T Score and also Percentile Rank for interpretation.
+The image below shows the normal distribution, labeled with the different scales for interpretation.

 How to interpret a T score?